Snowflake, Manitoba

 Snowflake is a small community in the Municipality of Pembina in Manitoba, Canada near the Canada–United States border.
 It is the birthplace of ice hockey player Justin Falk, and was the first ecclesiastical posting for the sixth Bishop of Calgary, George Reginald Calvert.

+History

+A customs office at the crossing into the United States opened in Mowbray, Manitoba on 1899.
+That was replaced by a customs office here in 1908.